Grow Green, Live Serene.

 A spacious room with light wood flooring and a white panel wainscoting, featuring white walls white trim along the baseboards.

-Soft white trim, which has warm undertones, pairs beautifully with white walls white trim for a more inviting atmosphere.
-This trim is ideal for traditional or farm house style homes where warmth is important.
-Soft white tones, such as Benjamin Moore’s “White Dove” or Sherwin-Williams’ “Alabaster,” offer a comfortable and cozy look while still maintaining the crisp finish that complements white walls trim.
+Soft white trim, which has warm undertones, pairs beautifully with white walls for a more inviting atmosphere.
+This trim is ideal for traditional or farmhouse-style homes where warmth is important.
+Soft white tones, such as Benjamin Moore’s “White Dove” or Sherwin-Williams’ “Alabaster,” offer a comfortable and cozy look while still maintaining a crisp finish that enhances the overall design.

 3. Off-White Trim